section-engineering-education/engineering-education/articles/flutter-folder-organization/index.md

 Since there is no rule to flutter folder organization, this article explains just one of the efficient ways of organizing your files and folders in a flutter project.

 ### Table of contents
-1. Default Files and Folders in a Flutter Project.
+1. Default files and folders in a Flutter project.
-2. Folder Organization.
+2. Folder organization.
-3. Benefits of maintaining a Proper Folder Structure.
+3. Benefits of maintaining a proper folder structure.
 4. Conclusion

 ### Default folders and files